iraola/ML4CE-AD/README.md

 # ML4CE-AD
-Repository for the Machine Learning for Chemical Engineering coursework
+Repository for the Machine Learning for Chemical Engineering coursework in Anomaly Detection